SushanthJA/food-vision/README.md

 ## 3. Evaluation

-Our goal is to beat the DeepFood paper.
+The goal is to beat the DeepFood paper.

 They were able to achieve 77.4% top-1 accuracy on Food101 over 2-3 days of training.

-So our model needs to score >77.4% accuracy.
+So this model needs to score >77.4% accuracy.

 ## 4. Features